Are you wondering how online training works?

 1. You have a dog that you think will be suitable as your service dog or are waiting to get your dog or pup.

 4. Once you pay, you have instant access to the class materials that are posted in online classrooms.
 There is text, photos, and step-by-step videos.
-Checklists of all steps help keep it easy to keep you on track.
+Checklists of all steps make it easy to keep you on track.

 Most classes use materials that are easily found at home, cheap to purchase or can be borrowed.
 (Plant pots, ice cream lids and buckets, rubber hoses, etc.)

 Some classes will need helpers and/or their dogs as distractions or the student to go into more distracting environments like parks and retail stores etc. You will need to build a support system for yourself.